 Now as those nearest and dearest to me know if there is one thing guaranteed to bring tears to my eyes (that does not involve a sharp toe and my MOST personal possession) it is the merest mention of Douglas Adams.
 Seemingly I cannot talk about my favourite author without a choking voice and mist in my eyes.
 Every year I remember the anniversaries, his birth, his far too hurried death and of course towel day….
 Rapidly approaching.
 I generally remember them by a simple status on a virtual wall somewhere on the Internet that was built with Douglas in mind.
 He will of course never see it and that’s fine, it’s enough that I know he still has a place in my world.

-It was with this in mind that I recently had the opportunity with my girlfriend and middleish daughter to visit his grave at Highgate Cemetery.
+It was with this in mind that I recently had the opportunity to visit his grave at Highgate Cemetery.
 I did not know what to expect.
-I must confess I hadn’t given it much thought until we arrived… What I was not prepared for was just how much it moved me, I literally broke down and it was only through a gargantuan effort that I managed to not sob like a baby at the grave of a stranger, a man who only touched me only through his words.
+I must confess I hadn’t given it much thought until I arrived… What I was not prepared for was just how much it moved me, I literally broke down and it was only through a gargantuan effort that I managed to not sob like a baby at the grave of a stranger, a man who only touched me only through his words.
 I don’t understand why I feel like this, and I don’t want to.